 The season starts in early March 2024.
 When permit applications open, download the form and take it to a Service Tasmania shop before Friday, May 6th.
 Please ensure you complete the form accurately and fill out all sections, as failure to do so may result in your permit being denied.
 Remember, you can place an order with us before your permit is approved.
 We recommend submitting your application as soon as possible because our online shop opens at the same time, and we can cancel your order on collection day if your permit is declined.

-– Read the permit application on our website that outlines the requirements.
+When permit applications open early March 2024 they will have the full requirements listed to apply.
 Generally, you need 2-3 acres of land or at least 50m from any house.
 If you can’t satisfy all requirements, that doesn’t necessarily mean you will not get a permit.
 Call us on 0429640715 and we can assist you.

-– The Government charged $74.00 (in 2015).
-This year 2022 they are charging $82.50.
-Rest assured we will give you back the value of your permit cost in firework value when you shop with us.
+The 2023 permit costs $85.
+When the season opens in March 2024 we will have an update on the cost.
+Rest assured Bright Star will give you back the value of your permit cost in fireworks value when you shop with us.

 – No, you need a permit for ALL fireworks.

 YES, for Cracker Night and NYE Displays only, we will issue a public notice in your locally distributed newspaper which will alert government agencies (Police Fire and Municipal Council).
 However, you need to complete the rest of the notifications yourself as per Part 4, Section 7 of the Permit form.
 Permits have a special condition that requires you to notify your neighbours at least 7 days prior to Cracker Night, and we strongly support this download our template HERE

 Yes they will and it's likely to be accepted.